C# Component in Revit

 Since Revit requires Transactions when making changes to the model, we will create and start a new one here like this.

 Once we are done creating this function and the private property, we can modify the

 RunScript method to listen for the trigger and call this function.
-Notice that we are now storing the new sphere into

 And here is the complete sample code: